sagar9926/EndGame/README.md

   * __reset()__ : This command will reset the environment.
 It returns an initial observation.

-  First Header  | Second Header
+  Action  | Second Header
   ------------- | -------------
-  Content Cell  | Content Cell
-  Content Cell  | Content Cell
+  Moving on road(Living Penalty)  | - 1.5
+  Moving on road and towards Destination | + 0.75
+  Moving on sand | -5
+  Moving near boundary | -10